The Bazaar Voice

 How to get great content for social commerce

-The key to inviting customers to spend time with your brand online and browse its products is, of course, great content, and Bazaarvoice makes this easy.
-Here’s how you can use its tools to inspire a sense of discovery in consumers.
+The key to inviting customers to spend time with your brand online and browse its products is, of course, great content.
+Here’s how you can use tools to inspire a sense of commerce discovery in consumers.

-It’s simple to find, make, and share social commerce content with Bazaarvoice.
+It’s simple to find, make, and share shoppable social content with Bazaarvoice.
 From your dashboard, you can identify influencers, access brand content from real users, and even automatically tag products for social sharing.

 Essentially, you can create your social content in one place and make it a breeze for customers to shop directly from your Instagram bio.

 Influencers are incredibly valuable for increasing your brand’s reach and getting your products in front of consumers.
-While it’s relatively easy to identify powerhouse influencers and celebrities, there’s another group that ecommerce brands should be working with: micro-influencers.
-And Bazaarvoice makes it a cinch to find them.
+While it’s relatively easy to identify macro influencers and celebrity influencers with mega followings, consider that they’re seen as less influential

-Micro-influencers can have as few as 1,000 followers, but not only is it more affordable to work with micro-influencers— they can also have greater impact when it comes to engaging consumers and inspiring them to make a purchase.
-In fact, they have an even greater impact than celebrities.
-In fact, 26% of consumers said a micro-influencer had helped them discover a product in the last three months, compared with 20% for celebrities and 22% for friends.
+Nano-influencers can have as few as 2,500 followers, but not only is it more affordable to work with smaller influencers (with 69% of marketers saying they’re working with them) — they also have greater impact than celebrities when it comes to engaging consumers and inspiring them to make a purchase.
+In fact, 86% of shoppers buy based on nano- and micro-influencer recommendations.

 Customers are proud of their brand associations and are already tagging brands in posts and using brand-associated hashtags.
 Why not take advantage of this?